 How Googlebot accesses your site

 For most sites, Googlebot shouldn't access your site more than once every few seconds on average.
-However, due to network delays, it's possible that the rate will appear to be slightly higher over short periods.
-In general, Googlebot should download only one copy of each page at a time.
-If you see that Googlebot is downloading a page multiple times, it's probably because the crawler was stopped and restarted.
+However, due to delays it's possible that the rate will appear to be slightly higher over short periods.

-Googlebot was designed to be distributed on several machines to improve performance and scale as the web grows.
-Also, to cut down on bandwidth usage, we run many crawlers on machines located near the sites they're indexing in the network.
+Googlebot was designed to be run simultaneously by thousands of machines to improve performance and scale as the web grows.
+Also, to cut down on bandwidth usage, we run many crawlers on machines located near the sites that they might crawl.
 Therefore, your logs may show visits from several machines at google.com, all with the user-agent Googlebot.
 Our goal is to crawl as many pages from your site as we can on each visit without overwhelming your server's bandwidth.
-Request a change in the crawl rate.
+If your site is having trouble keeping up with Google's crawling requests, you can request a change in the crawl rate.

 It's almost impossible to keep a web server secret by not publishing links to it.
-As soon as someone follows a link from your "secret" server to another web server, your "secret" URL may appear in the referrer tag and can be stored and published by the other web server in its referrer log.
+For example, as soon as someone follows a link from your "secret" server to another web server, your "secret" URL may appear in the referrer tag and can be stored and published by the other web server in its referrer log.
 Similarly, the web has many outdated and broken links.
-Whenever someone publishes an incorrect link to your site or fails to update links to reflect changes in your server, Googlebot will try to download an incorrect link from your site.
+Whenever someone publishes an incorrect link to your site or fails to update links to reflect changes in your server, Googlebot will try to crawl an incorrect link from your site.

 Googlebot and all respectable search engine bots will respect the directives in robots.txt, but some nogoodniks and spammers do not.
-Report spam to Google.
+Google actively fights spammers; if you notice spam pages or sites in Google Search results, you can report spam to Google.